npm-nonesuch/monorepo/README.md

 * If you need to add a non-workspace directory to version control, prefix it with an underscore (e.g. `_save/`) to denote that it is NOT a workspace.
+* README.md files reserved for information required for development within the monorepo.
+These are ignored by 11ty and will not show up in the generated documentation.

 ## Ecosystem